 It was Lotanna who’d been playing outside with some friends who ran in to inform me in the backyard that noon that Women Leader was around.
 And I told her to tell the Nne Efulefu that I was in the kitchen.
 Before I could say jack!
 Ego was charging furiously towards my cooking shed like a mad bulldog, calling me all sorts of names.
 I asked if she had come to my house to fight or what but she continued to vituperate, threatening heaven and hell.
 I decided to give her a short history lesson, reminding her of all the atrocities she committed when I was in similar predicament but she’d have none of it.
 Instead, she continued to rain invectives on the poor girl and me.

 It is true after all, what our elders say that he who lives in glass should throw no stones.
 You see mistake has no master so why do we all like to act like saints?
 Only too eager to cast the first stone!
 Let’s just say she was too glad for what was supposed to be my downfall she didn’t watch her own steps.
 And thud!
 She came crashing.
 Now she thinks the whole world is against her.
 So much for the hangman who cringes at the sight, nay, mere mention of the rope!
+So much for the executioner who melts at the sight of a sword!

 You should have seen how she flared up when I asked for her grandchild’s name so we could address her properly onwards.
 Before I could shout Upper Iweka!
 We were in a full blown fight beating, slapping and hitting each other every which way.
 Lotanna and her friends gathered but there was little or nothing they could do.
 It was a fight to finish.